October 14, 2021 18 min read

 Yes - Ben Greenfield, Joel Greene, and Joey Thurman have all spoken about the vast array of benefits associated with supplementing with human milk oligosaccharides.
 Greenfield had Greene on his podcast as a guest in July 2020 to discuss HMOs.

 Then, Greenfield hosted Greene again on The Ben Greenfield podcast in January 2021.
 On both occasions Greene evangelized HMOs, discussing the research behind their efficacy, his approach to taking them, and how people used to try to get HMOs into their system prior to supplements like those made by Layer Origin Nutrition.

 Celebrity trainer and food and nutrition expert, Joey Thurman (CPT, FNS, CES) has been taking PureHMO Prebiotic powder from Layer Origin Nutrition and recently spoke about his belief in the product on his podcast, Fad or Future.

 Yes - Dr. Rhonda Patrick (PhD) and Dr. Will Bulsiewicz (MD, MSCI) both recommend human milk oligosaccharides for adults.
 Patrick talked about the amazing power of HMOs during her interview with Joe Rogan.
 Bulsiewicz discussed HMOs during his interview with Rich Roll.
 Bulsiewicz is known as "The Gut Health MD" and has a large following on Instagram.
 He may be best known for his book "Fiber Fueled".

-PureHMO Prebiotic is third-party lab-tested and produced in an FDA-registered facility with GMP certification.
-In numerous clinical studies conducted at top universities and laboratories across the world, literally thousands of adults and babies have taken HMOs, at doses even greater than the 2000mg per day recommended by Layer Origin Nutrition.
+Yes!
+In numerous clinical studies conducted at top universities and laboratories across the world, literally thousands of adults have taken HMOs, at doses even greater than the 2000 mg per day recommended by Layer Origin Nutrition.
 There were no problems with regard to safety or severe side effects.

 Human breast milk contains three major HMO types: